 In order of lightest to heaviest, we have four different frame sizes: carbon, titanium, aluminum, and steel.

-You should also consider how much damage could be done to your frame, in the event of an accident or crash.
+It’s worth considering how much damage could be done to your frame, in the event of an accident or crash.

 But not only that, but your frame could also be damaged, bent, scratched, or broken with frequent transit, a fall down the stairs, or simply falling over in the parking lot.
 Whatever the cause, each of these four frames will respond differently to catastrophic stress.